lespodcastsduperche/podcasts/README.md

 ### Installation via FTP

 Alternatively you can also install the themes directly to your server using an FTP client (e.g. Filezilla).
-Just drop the **un-ziped phlox theme folder** and the **un-ziped podcasts child theme folder** into your …/wp-content/themes/ folder.
+Just drop the **un-ziped phlox theme folder** and the **un-ziped Les Podcasts du Perche child theme folder** into your …/wp-content/themes/ folder.
 Now you can see the **phlox** and the **podcasts** themes in your WordPress admin panel under Appearance → Themes → Available Themes.
-From here you can activate the **podcasts theme**.
+From here you can activate the **Les Podcasts du Perche theme**.

 ### Assets